yudaykiran/mtest/Preparing_You_To_Contribute.md

+### What is this all about ?

-> We shall list down the code, design, coverage, functional test, etc based challenges, issues, etc & their corresponding resolutions.
+We shall list down the essentials of code, design, coverage, functional testing, etc. based challenges, issues & their corresponding resolutions or approaches we have taken.
 It is all related to programming.
-Some of these may exist, while some would have been taken care of.
+Some of these challenges may still exist, while some would have been taken care of.
 Some of these may have been reported at github issues.

-Neverthless, we shall list specific cases for our new contributors to appreciate the effort & get them to the programming level enjoyed by the core / regular contributors.
+Neverthless, we shall list specific cases to enable new contributors to appreciate the effort & get them to the programming level enjoyed by the core / regular contributors.

+On the other hand, this ensures seasoned golang programmers to raise issues w.r.t design, programming, apporach, or anything they find in-appropriate.

-#### server gave HTTP response to HTTPS client
+#### ERROR: server gave HTTP response to HTTPS client

 - This is the exact error received by mtest while trying to communicate with mayaserver